Chapter 4: Myths

 Figure 4.1: Top Start Up Funding Sources

-For entrepreneurs who don’t want to pursue loans and debt, bootstraping could be an option.
-Bootstrapping is the practice of self-financing a business using its own capital, either through the entrepreneur’s personal funds or the company’s earnings.
+For entrepreneurs who don’t want to pursue loans and debt, bootstrapping could be an option.
+Bootstrapping is the practice of self-financing a business using its own capital, either through the entrepreneur’s personal funds or the company’s earnings (Miller, 2022).
 This method offers autonomy and control, allowing entrepreneurs to maintain equity and make major decisions without needing approval from outside investors.
 Additionally, bootstrapping can simplify future capital structuring if external investment is sought later and eliminates the burden of repaying high-interest loans.
 However, bootstrapping also presents challenges, such as slower initial growth, increased financial risk for the entrepreneur, and difficulties in securing and managing sufficient capital to maintain steady cash flow.

 Myth 5: Entrepreneurs must be risk takers.

 According to this myth, entrepreneurs are good at starting businesses but can’t manage them once they grow.
-Research by Babson College professor Joel Shulman shows that the stocks of publicly traded companies run by entrepreneurs significantly outperform those run by non-entrepreneurs and continue to do so even after adjusting by market cap size, sector, geography, or time period.
+Research by Babson College Professor Joel Shulman shows that the stocks of publicly traded companies run by entrepreneurs significantly outperform those run by non-entrepreneurs and continue to do so even after adjusting by market cap size, sector, geography, or time period.

 Industry Example

-Dr. Eric George, the founder and CEO of ERG Enterprises shares his journey to entrepreneurship that was not without risk:
+Dr. Eric George, the founder and CEO of ERG Enterprises, shares his journey to entrepreneurship that was not without risk:

 My path to becoming an entrepreneur didn’t follow convention.
 I became a hand surgeon and spent the first decade of my career building my practice.
 A fellow surgeon offered to sell me his business after he became terminally ill.
 The business was profitable, yet it struggled to recruit enough physicians.
 I had long recognized the problem and identified a variety of solutions, which I had voiced.
 I knew the business intimately, understood the market, and recognized the potential of the opportunity (both good and bad).
 So, I negotiated and accepted the offer.
 I bought the hospital with 12 other physicians and took over as CEO.
 Within months, we began generating significant profits.